What can custom CSS do?

-To do this, you can add custom CSS styling within the Tour Styling section of the Chameleon Editor.
+To do this, you can add custom CSS styling within the Styling section of the Chameleon Editor.

 Note: if you are using Custom CSS (if anything is present in the input field) this will take precedence for any other point-and-click styling changes you make from the Chameleon Editor directly.

 How to use custom CSS

 Custom CSS works by targeting specific elements of Chameleon Experiences to change styling.

 To use this, first you have to identify the Chameleon element you would like to target, then add the specific styling in the custom CSS field.

 1. Identify the Chameleon Elements to target

-Identify the selectors you want to target (use links in list above), or by using the Elements panel in Chrome's Developer tool to inspect elements, and identify the css style properties you should use.
+Identify the selectors you want to target (use links in list above), or by using the Elements panel in Chrome's Developer tool to inspect elements, and identify the CSS style properties you should use.

 2. Edit / test the CSS in browser

 We suggest that you first change the CSS locally within your browser, from within the Developer Tools, so you can confirm that the observed style is as you expected.